wwsalmon/rl-timeline/notes.md

 5/1/20

+**1:15** okay, got rectangle scaling to work.
+Some nice `.each` work; a neat trick was setting `display: none` temporarily to calculate new group width before re-processing.
+Before I realized I could do this, I was playing around with width 0 and font size 0 and getting the left bound by points...not fun.
+But this makes it v nice.

+The next step is to figure out how to draw player paths in, I guess.
+This will be somewhat more complicated

 **12:40** got team rectangles/positioning to work.
 Styling is terrible, obviously, but that's okay for now.
 Eventually I'll have to deal with making z-index work, as rectangles are covering previous event points; this can be fixed by reversing the order that the groups appear in the SVG, which sould be doable by steps outlined in this StackOverflow post: https://stackoverflow.com/questions/17786618/how-to-use-z-index-in-svg-elements

 The rectangles also don't currently scale.
 This is the next thing to implement.